ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Custom-Model-Container/readme.md

 - [Python 3.9](https://www.python.org/downloads/) or later is installed
 - Docker has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#docker)
 - [Watson NLP Runtime Python client library](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#python) is installed
-- You have created a custom trained Watson NLP model in Watson Studio, generated using this [notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/ML/Text-Classification/Consumer%20complaints%20Classification.ipynb)
+- You have completed the [Consumer Complaint Classification](https://techzone.ibm.com/collection/watson-nlp-text-classification#tab-1) tutorial, and have saved the custom trained model named `ensemble_model` to the COS bucket associated with the project.
+The tutorial uses this [notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/ML/Text-Classification/Consumer%20complaints%20Classification.ipynb)

 **Tip**:
 - [Podman](https://podman.io/getting-started/installation) provides a Docker-compatible command line front end.
 Unless otherwise noted, all the the Docker commands in this tutorial should work for Podman, if you simply alias the Docker CLI with `alias docker=podman` shell command.

 ## Steps
 ### 1. Clone the GitHub repository
-Clone the repository that contains example code used in this tutorial.
+Clone the repository that contains the sample code used in this tutorial.
 ```
 git clone https://github.com/ibm-build-labs/Watson-NLP
 ```
-Go to the build directory.
+Go to the following directory.
 ```
 cd Watson-NLP/MLOps/Watson-NLP-Custom-Model-Container/Runtime
 ```
-You will find in this directory a `Dockerfile` and a `models` subdirectory.
+In this directory you will find a `Dockerfile` and a `models` subdirectory.
 When we build the container image, any models that are in the `models` directory will be copied into the image.

-### 2. Export your model
+### 2. Export the model
 In this step you will export a Watson NLP model from Watson Studio on IBM Cloud.

 Go to the page for your project in the IBM Cloud Pak for Data GUI.
 Create an access token with *Editor* role using **Manage > Access control > Access tokens** if one does not already exist.